When your faith isn’t public, it’s not likely to be private either.

 Yet, in my experience, I’ve never known a person who used this excuse with me that was actually walking with God.
 The reality about the faith we have in Jesus is that our faith is supposed to be a very public faith.
 Jesus commanded us to be public about our faith.
 “Go and make disciples of all nations” (Matthew 28:19).
 If you are a Christian, then it should be normal to have a desire to share something of your faith with others.
 “I am compelled to preach.
 Woe to me if I do not preach the gospel!”
 (I Corinthians 9:16).
 Yet, if we have no desire to be open about our faith, then something is wrong.
 It’s one thing to have the desire and not know what to do or say.
 Everyone experiences that.
 But it’s another thing entirely to have no desire to be open about our faith in Jesus.
 The only time in the scriptures when people are not open, and not challenged about it, are those who face intense persecution, even to the threat of their lives.
 That doesn’t describe America.
 But it does describe believers somewhere else.

-Everyday I exchange emails with Christians living in Muslim countries who are in hiding because open expressions of their faith could mean extreme loss and even death.
+In my former online ministry reaching the Muslim world, everyday I exchanged emails with Christians living in Muslim countries who are in hiding because open expressions of their faith could mean extreme loss and even death.
 Yet every person who I have had exchanges with wants to seek out other believers and have some kind of openness about their faith.
 Every one of them.
 Isn’t that a stark contrast to those of us who live in American comfort and ease, who don’t face imprisonment or death for expressing our faith?
 The persecuted are looking for opportunities to be open about their faith while some affluent Christians often call their faith, “A private matter.”